 DMV Road Test: The Ultimate 2021 Guide

 The final hurdle before you can get your well-deserved driver’s license is to pass the DMV road test.
-The test examines your ability to safely operate your car under the driving laws in your state by requiring you to drive and perform certain maneuvers with a driving examiner in the passenger seat.
+The test examines your ability to safely operate your car under the driving laws in your state by requiring you to drive and perform certain maneuvers with an examiner in the passenger seat.

 The road test is commonly referred to as the driving test, the behind-the-wheel test, and the driver’s license examination.

 To put it simply, you won’t be issued a driver’s license without passing the road test.
-All US states require applicants to pass the exam before they are given their driver’s license.
+All US states require applicants to pass the exam before they are given their license.

-Each state uses the same principles to determine who is eligible for the road test, but the exact details (age, for example) may be slightly different.
+Each state uses the same principles to determine who is eligible for the road skills test, but the exact details (age, for example) may be slightly different.
 In general, you need to satisfy the following:

 - Be 15 ½ years old or older.
 The minimum age varies from state to state.

 - You’ve passed the permit test.
 Depending on where you live, you may need to complete driver education before you can take the permit test.
-You can study for your permit test using our DMV prep courses.

 - You’ve completed the necessary steps in the Graduated Licensing System for your state.